LalbaAnthony/memo-minder/README.md

 MySQL is used to store the data.
 Make sure to install it on the server.

 Use the `mysql.prod.sql` file to configure the database.

+> NOTE: For now, no mmigration system is used.
+Which mean adding a new field in the database will require to update the database manually on production.